original-picture/JUCE/README-fork.md

 - [ ] when calling `addToDesktop` on a child component `C`, maybe get the peer of the component's former parent `P` and make `C` a child peer of `P`'s peer?
   * basically maintaining the parent/child relationship, just instead of being between components, now the relationship is between peers
 - [ ] uh oh.
 I just remembered that `addToDesktop` takes in a `nativeWindowToAttachTo`.
-      At least in the win32 implementation, `nativeWindowToAttachTo` is later referred to as parent window (which makes sense, because `nativeWindowToAttachTo` becomes a win32 parent window).
+      In the win32 implementation, `nativeWindowToAttachTo` is later referred to as parent window (which makes sense, because `nativeWindowToAttachTo` becomes a win32 parent window).
       `LinuxComponentPeer` has a `parentWindow` member too.
       This means that the parent/child nomenclature is already in use, so I need to find some other name for the hierarchical relationship I'm developing
-  * Note: the parent/child terminology is only used for private variables and functions, so changing their names might be possible.
+  * Note: the parent/child terminology is only used for private variables and functions, so changing their names to be less ambiguous might be possible.
 Parents are referred to in public documentation comments though...
   * The whole `nativeWindowToAttachTo` system seems pretty "off the beaten path".
-Unlike something like child components, I don't think many people are using it, so maybe adding another idea (child peers) with a similar name won't be the end of the world, at least not for users of the library
+Unlike something like child components, I don't think many people are using it (though I could be wrong), so maybe adding another idea (child peers) with a similar name won't be the end of the world, at least not for users of the library
     * and then again, it might even be possible to rename private variables and functions that refer to "parents" in "children", so this might not be an issue at all
   * I could call them owned windows like the windows api does.
 But I don't really like this term because I think using the term "owner" might make people who aren't familiar with win32 owned windows think that owner windows have something to do with C++ object ownership and lifetime, which is *not* the case
   * I could call them "top level parent/child windows", but that's still a little confusing
+  * also it's important to note that all the underlying windowing systems have two distinct hierarchical systems for organizing windows (e.g. parent/child and owner/owned windows in win32) so I could sort of make an argument that this complexity is justified because it's just exposing complexity inherent to the underlying APIs, not inventing new complexity
+    * but then again, if child peers were added, JUCE would then have **three** distinct systems hierarchical systems for organizing GUI elements (child components, `addToDesktop`/`nativeWindowToAttachTo`, and child peers)
+      * buuuuuut on the other hand you could argue that it's not really that bad because, again, there probably aren't all that many people using `nativeWindowToAttachTo`, so it's more like 2.5 distinct systems
 - [ ] make `addChildPeer` fail if the peer has already been attached to a native parent via `addToDesktop`?
+- [ ] the `addToDesktop`/`nativeWindowToAttachTo` API seems kind of incomplete.
+Maybe give it some more utility functions
+  * there are seemingly no functions for checking if a peer has a parent window, reparenting a window, enumerating child windows, etc.

 ## Bugs
 - [x] *indicates a fixed bug*